LANGUAGE POLICY 2018 – 2019

 In all subjects, students “consume” information through reading textbooks and instructional materials, write responses to inquiry in that field, and participate in dialogue in that subject.
 In each subject area, teachers require students to use English at the highest level on the IB written and oral communications exams and assessments.

 Language and Literature:

 Each Saint Mary’s student receives over 250 hours of Language and Literature instruction per school year.
 Classwork is conducted in English, but world cultures are represented through literature via translation, and in our ongoing study of language derivation.
 Inclusion of non-native English speakers is pursued through the accommodations of tutoring and curricular modifications.

 Second Language Acquisition continues in 6th grade.
 Students at Saint Mary’s have taken both French and Spanish in all years of the elementary experience.
 Once in 6th grade, students may choose either French or Spanish.
 Students have Language Acquisition class every day, with a total of at least 100 hours of instruction in either French or Spanish for all three years of our programme.

 Students have the opportunity to achieve at the highest IB level of Phases 1, 2, 3 or higher.
 Differentiation is encouraged through the scaffolding of the IB Objectives and Criteria of MYP Phases 1, 2, and 3, as outlined in the Subject Guides for Language Acquisition.
 Students learn to communicate in the target language through reading, speaking, singing, listening, watching authentic and teaching media, and kinesthetic activities.

-This language policy was revised in January of 2016 and will be revised annually, by the HOS, the MYP Coordinator, all Language and Literature and Language Acquisition Teachers.
-This policy is part of the Saint Mary’s Student and Parent Handbook.
+This language policy was revised in 2018-2019 and will be revised annually, by the HOS, the MYP Coordinator, all Language and Literature and Language Acquisition Teachers.